tfelix/w3shop/README.md

 ### Buying Content

-If a Shop owner sets a price this will generate a Merkle-Tree out of the chosen Currency and the tuples of Collection IDs, Item IDs and the price of the item.
+If a Shop owner sets a price this will generate a Merkle-Tree out of the chosen currency and the tuples of collection IDs, item IDs and the price of the item.

 ```text
 // CurrencyToken is either the Token contract addr, or 0 if native ETH is used.
 root = MerkleTree(H(CurrencyToken), [H(Tuble(CollID, ItemID, Price))])
 ```

-When you place an order, the shop will generate you a Merkle Proof of the items you want to purchase, from the data out of Ceramic.
+When you place an order, the shop will generate you a Merkle Proof of the items you want to purchase, from the data taken from the Ceramic shop descrition document.

-- No Merkle Proof?
-- Signature of new merkle root and NFT owner + nonce, saved in ceramic.
-Nonce + 1 updated in SC.
-- SC checks if nonce in SC is equal the one in the signature and if signature is valid.
--

 ### Planned Features

-- Automatic Currency Conversion: Pay in a currencies and the receiving smart contract does an automatic conversion to the currency the shop owner wants to receive.
+- Automatic Currency Conversion: Pay in any currencies and the receiving smart contract does an automatic conversion to the currency the shop owner wants to receive.
-- Community goverened shop listing - Imagine a curated list of shops that is indexed and searchable in a decentralized environment
+- Community goverened shop listing: Imagine a curated list of shops that is indexed and searchable in a decentralized environment
 - Access Resitriction: Access a shop only if you have a special membership NFT

 ## How to use it?

+TODO Short description on how to use it.

 ## Development

 TODO Describe the quirks of how to get it to run.

+### Issues

+There are a few issues that needs to be resolved:

+- IPFS folder change their CID if later a file is added.
+That prevents us from NFT metadata generation.
+We could use IPNS but this would require a signing key to be stored e.g. in Ceramic as the must be shared when the shop owner changes.
+Alternatively we can add more info about NFT metadata URLs directly in the NFT, but this makes creating/editing the shop more expensive.

 ### Webpage